1991: The creation of MedWet.

 1998: First Mediterranean Wetlands Committee Meeting

-The first MedWet/Com meeting was hosted in Thessaloniki in March and had participants from 20 countries, 3 conventions (Barcelona, Bern, Ramsar), the EC and 7 NGOs and wetland centres.
-The MedWet Team was established to serve as the technical backbone of the Initiative, which consisted of the MedWet Coordinator and three wetland centres: EKBY in Greece, SEHUMED in Valencia, Spain and Le Station Biologique de la Tour Du Valat in Camargue, France.
+The first MedWet/Com meeting was held in Thessaloniki in March 1998 and had participants from 20 countries, three Conventions (Barcelona, Bern, and Ramsar), the EC and seven NGOs and wetland centres.
+The MedWet Team was established to serve as the technical backbone of the Initiative, which consisted of the MedWet Coordinator and three wetland centres: EKBY in Greece, SEHUMED in Valencia, Spain, and La Station Biologique de la Tour Du Valat in Camargue, France.

 1999: Second Mediterranean Wetlands Committee Meeting

-The second MedWet/Com meeting was hosted in Valencia in February 1999.
+The second MedWet/Com meeting was held in Valencia in February 1999.
 In the same year, the MedWet-Coast project also launched, with funding of 15.5 million USD.
-The project focused on coastal wetlands of Albania, Tunisia, Egypt, Lebanon, Morrocco and the Palestinian Authority, with capacity building activities that reinforced local and national institutions, using tools developed by MedWet.
+The project focused on coastal wetlands of Albania, Egypt, Lebanon, Morocco, Tunisia and the Palestinian Authority, with capacity building activities that reinforced local and national institutions, using tools developed by MedWet.

 2000: Third Mediterranean Wetlands Committee Meeting